-Figure 3 - Bare Frame Assembly
+Figure 2 - Bare Frame Assembly

 First Assemble the Frame Base.
 This consists of two long base frame members and one A frame block.
 The Face Frame can them be assembled and mounted to the frame base.
 Next the diagonal frame members can be mounted.
-Lastly the Winch Plate can be mounted to the back of the frame base.
+Lastly the Winch Plate can be mounted to the back of the frame base (some models will not include a base plate).